PAGE – COVID 19

 “[We] are starting to inform clients through social media and SMS about the possibility of repayment via terminals, mobile wallets and internet banking” – MFI in Tajikistan

 For the many MFIs that did not yet have it in their range of services, the first process that was quickly developed at the start of this health crisis was that of paying installments by electronic money.
 This practice of remote payments is encouraged by many regulators, this is particularly the case of the Bank of Central African States (BEAC) for countries under its authority or the Central Bank of West African States (BCEAO) which decided to reduce the transfer and use fees for this form of currency.
-This implementation of remote payment is accompanied by mass sending of information messages to clients to explain these new modalities.
+This implementation of remote payment is accompanied by mass sending of information messages to clients to explain these new procedures.

 “We send numerous SMS messages to our clients reminding them how to use the mobile money code to make their loan repayments and the hotline they can call for assistance or complaints.” – MFI in Uganda